davidmolina/davidmolina.github.io/resume.md

 I spent summer 2005 living half the time in the Georgia woods planning, rehearsing and executing military training operations.
 The other half in class writing OPORDs.
 Mornings we ran 5ks to, *"When my granny was 91"* and *"C-130 Rolling Down the Strip."*

 ## Skills
 I enjoy using Ruby on Rails and Jekyll.
 Currently I'm learning Ember and Hugo, and store all my code in [GitHub](https://github.com/davidmolina?tab=activity).
-Prior to learning about  Jekyll, I used WordPress, SharePoint, and DotNetNuke for blogging.
+Prior to falling in love with Jekyll, I used Middleman, WordPress, SharePoint, and DotNetNuke.

 ## Work Experience